SyncholisticMG/gh/ch2history.md

 ================

-Q: When did Temporal Awareness manipulation start?
-Roughly 48-55, 000 years ago but not all the forms had it, not all of them would take temporal manipulation that way.
-Again,
+Temporal manipulation started forty-eight to fifty-five thousand years ago.
+Not all life forms practiced temporal manipulation.
-it was all about limiting the amount of forms on the surface.
+It was about limiting the amount of life forms on the surface of the earth.
-Something like you are not going to live on the surface because your particular DNA lineage won’t be receptive to this temporal awareness manipulation.
+Particular DNA lineages were not receptive to this temporal manipulation.
-That’s why they went from 900,
-000 different forms to 135,
+We went from nine-hundred thousand different forms to one-hundred and thirty-five thousand.
-000.
-This is all about the basis of DNA farming and how they would manipulate and limit who was going to be in the farm.
+This is the basis of DNA farming.
+This is how they manipulate and limit who is going to be on the farm.

 Q: How can we take back our temporal awareness and use it to our advantage?
 Getting our gut health back?
 Our micro organism in the gut, that has a life span as part of the cojoined frequency that we are,